IBM/workshop-quarkus-openshift-reactive-endpoints/workshop/exercise-04/README.md

-# Exercise 4: Deploy Service to OpenShift
+# Exercise 3: Deploy Service to OpenShift

-In this lab you will deploy your 'My-Web-API' service to OpenShift.
+In this exercise you will deploy your 'My-Web-API' service to OpenShift.

 ### Step 1: Change the Endpoint URL